-This year our chosen charity is the ‘Muddy Puddles Foundation’ which supports South Australian children fighting chronic and complex bowel and bladder conditions requiring surgical interventions.
+This year our chosen charity was the ‘Muddy Puddles Foundation’ which supports South Australian children fighting chronic and complex bowel and bladder conditions requiring surgical interventions.
 The Foundation provides support to affected children, parents, carers and siblings.
 Our fund raising efforts were very successful, Many thanks to Lee-Anne Kling, Lyn Thomas and Liz Maxted for donating their paintings for raffle, throughout the year.
 We were able to contribute the wonderful sum of $2,500 to Muddy Puddles.
 Treasurer and admin manager, Kay Hague, is pictured below presenting a mock cheque to Lauren Fletcher from Muddle Puddles.

 2018: Supported Charity

 We have enoyed another successful year of fundraising at our exhibitions, this time for Diabetes SA.
 Paintings by Linda Huppatz, Lynne Wong , Kerry Bond, Jean Beddison and Nick Tsatsaronis were donated for raffle throughout the year.